-IN THIS MONTH’S ISSUE: (scroll down for Instructor and Student Editions)
+IN THIS MONTH’S ISSUE:

 The Adaptive Martial Arts Association was founded in an effort to bring awareness of the benefits of Martial Arts training for the disabled.
+If you found something of value in our monthly E-magazine and website, please support us!

 PLEASE SUPPORT OUR EFFORTS!
 DONATE NOW

-AMAA Wall of Achievement
+AMAA Wall Of Achievement

 For the past couple of years, I wanted to join a martial arts class.
 I contacted a couple of places, but none seemed to fit my disability.
 Because I have a visual impairment, I needed someone who would really work with me up and beyond the classroom setting.
 Jason Davis, founder of the Adaptive Martial Arts Association told me about Rising Sun Martial Arts.
 I talked with the instructor of the dojo and it seemed like a perfect match.
 In September of this year, I earned my first rank of orange belt.
 Rising Sun has been a wonderful place to practice the martial arts.
 If it wasn’t for the Adaptive Martial Arts Association, I would not be studying karate.
 I would recommend anyone who has a disability to contact the AMAA for help in finding a martial arts school that is right for them.
 You will never regret it.